nkanven/maviance-qatesting-task/README.md

 # Deployment
-Install the dependecies on requirements.txt
-Functional Test automations were made using Selenium Python.
+Install the dependencies on requirements.txt Functional Test automations were made using Selenium Python.

 Non functional (Performance / Load) tests were done with python library Locust.